Lecture Notes in Quantum Mechanics

-The Galilei group is our main interst.
+The Galilein group is our main interst.
 It includes translations, rotations, and boosts.
-A translation is specified uniquely by three parameters ${(a_1,a_2,a_3)}$, or for short ${\mathbf{a}}$.
-Rotations are specified by ${(\theta,\varphi,\Phi)}$, or for short ${\mathbf{\Phi}}$.
-A boost is parametrized by the relative velocity ${(u_1,u_2,u_3)}$.
+A translation is specified uniquely by three parameters ${\mathbf{a}=(a_1,a_2,a_3)}$.
+Rotations are specified by ${(\theta,\varphi,\Phi)}$, from which ${\mathbf{\Phi}}$ is constructed.
+A boost is parametrized by the relative velocity ${\mathbf{u}=(u_1,u_2,u_3)}$.
 A general element is any translation, rotation, boost, or any combination of them.
 Such a group, that has a general element that can be defined using a set of parameters is called a Lie group.
-The Galilei group is a Lie group with $9$~parameters.
-The rotation group (without reflections!) is a Lie group with 3 parameters.
+The Galilein group is a Lie group with $9$~parameters.
+The rotation group is a Lie group with $3$~parameters.

 \sheadC{Realization of a Group}